cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 ## Checking Results with the assert function

 The `assert` function, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to `true`.
 We give the `assert` function a first argument that evaluates to a Boolean.
 If the value is `true`, nothing happens and the test passes.
 If the value is `false`, the assert function calls `panic()` to cause the test to fail with a message we defined as the second argument of the `assert` function.
 Using the `assert` function helps us check that our code is functioning in the way we intend.

+Since cairo version 2.4.0, `assert!` macro is available, allowing to return an error that doesn't fit into a `felt252`.

 In [Chapter 5, Listing 5-15](ch05-03-method-syntax.md#multiple-impl-blocks), we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing 9-5.
 Let’s put this code in the _src/lib.cairo_ file, then write some tests for it using the `assert` function.